CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-Applied by foam applicator to exterior trim plastics and rubber, this 50 ml bottle cures to a protective film that repels water and resists UV fading.
-Application takes 5–15 minutes on a clean, dry surface; the extremely low flash point (9°C) restricts use to well-ventilated outdoor settings away from any ignition source.
-The cured finish is natural satin — community accounts describe it as factory-stock rather than artificially dressed.
-The brand claims 1–2 years of durability; community data for the ceramic trim coating category puts the realistic range at 6–12 months on a weekly-washed vehicle.
-No Amazon-verified long-term reviews exist for this product specifically.
+Applied by foam applicator to exterior trim, this 50 ml bottle cures to a protective film that repels water and resists UV fading.
+The cured finish is natural satin, community accounts describe it as factory-stock rather than artificially dressed.
+The brand claims 1-2 years of durability; community data for the category puts the realistic range at 6-12 months on a weekly-washed vehicle.
+No independent long-term reviews exist for this product specifically.

-Right for an owner who wants semi-permanent ceramic trim protection with a natural, non-dressed look and is comfortable applying a flammable solvent-based product outdoors.
-Skip it if trim is actively faded or chalky — restore first, then coat.
-Skip it also if you want a water-based, lower-hazard option; several ceramic trim coatings offer similar performance with a cleaner health profile and Amazon availability for easier comparison.
+Right for an owner who wants semi-permanent ceramic trim protection with a natural finish, is comfortable applying a flammable product outdoors, and accepts DANGER-rated chemistry.
+Skip it if trim is actively faded or chalky; restore first, then coat.
+Skip it also if you want a water-based, lower-hazard option; several coatings in this category offer similar performance with a much cleaner health profile.

-SDS §2 carries DANGER: H318 (serious eye damage, Cat 1) from the coating-resin component, H335 (respiratory irritation), and H315 (skin irritation).
-The solvent carrier (40–55% of the formula) is Flammable Liquid Category 2 (flash point 9°C); SDS §7 specifies outdoor use in well-ventilated areas with ignition sources eliminated.
-No Prop 65, no PFAS, no aquatic H-code classification at mixture level.
-The product is not biodegradable and carries ~400 g/L Cal ARB VOC — the solvent is EPA VOC-exempt but not under California's stricter CARB rules.
+SDS §2 carries DANGER: H318 (serious eye damage Cat 1), H335 (respiratory irritation), and H315 (skin irritation).
+The solvent carrier is Flammable Liquid Category 2 with a flash point of 9°C; SDS §7 specifies outdoor use in well-ventilated areas with ignition sources eliminated.
+No Prop 65, no PFAS, no aquatic H-codes at mixture level.
+Not biodegradable; approximately 400 g/L Cal ARB VOC (solvent is EPA VOC-exempt but not under CARB rules).

 Weekly pick